awrice/startup/conflictTest.md

 # Hi there!
 I'm adam!

-This is a gitHub edit
+This is another gitHub edit